‘General Hospital’ Spoilers: Sam, Jason Get Bad News, Liv Uses Ava, Brad Pushes

 Thursday’s episode brings some time with Jason and Sam, but General Hospital spoilers reveal that they will be getting some bad news of some sort.
 Previews show that Monica will pay them a visit and ask about the baby’s name, and the buzz is that while they will be calling her Scout, the baby girl’s full name will be Emily Scout Morgan, with Emily coming as a tribute to the late Quartermaine.
 What is the bad news that Sam and Jason get?
 That tidbit has not yet been revealed, but fans will want to brace themselves for some sort of dangerous predicament coming up for Jason during Friday’s show.

 General Hospital spoilers share that Ava and Kiki will spend some time together and it seems that significant progress will be made in smoothing things over in their troubled relationship.
-Finn and Brad will be butting heads once again over the Zen Zen deal and GH teasers hint that Brad will throw out a hefty ultimatum of some sort.
+Finn and Brad will be butting heads once again over the Zen Zen deal, and GH teasers hint that Brad will throw out a hefty ultimatum of some sort.
 What will Finn have to do to get out of this mess?

-Josslyn will pay Nelle a visit and General Hospital spoilers reveal that Nelle will shock Josslyn by saying that they are no longer friends.
+Josslyn will pay Nelle a visit, and General Hospital spoilers reveal that Nelle will shock Josslyn by saying that they are no longer friends.
 Not only will Joss be left rattled, and perhaps upset with Carly over this sudden shift, but GH teasers also detail that Nelle will be crossing Michael in some way.

 Viewers will also see Carly tear into Michael over the fact that he’s still interested in the Port Charles newcomer who has been intent on destroying her life and fans have a hunch that there is a great deal more drama on the way with this complicated and twisted storyline.
 General Hospital spoilers have hinted that Jax may well be the key to all of this chaos and the buzz is that Ingo Rademacher will be returning in the role of Jax again soon.